Monesh-97/Programming-in-C/README.md

 ### Programming-in-C
 * Notes and Programs
-* using colab you can run the programs.
+* use the colab to run the notebook programs.